olets/git-random/README.md

 ### Follow along with Git's documentation

-You can use `git-random` to quicly build out the scenarios in Git's documentation.
+You can use `git-random` to quickly build out the scenarios in Git's documentation.
 Instead of only reading, try them out yourself.

 For example, the [latest `git-rebase` documentation as of this writing](https://git-scm.com/docs/git-rebase/2.45.2) presents the following scenarios: